okadash/shelib/README.md

 | `execute` | execution stack.
 If declared, run it at the termination of the callstack.
 If there are any command insersion by `setexec`, command set by `setexec()` runs after `execute`. |

 ## shelib builtin functions
-* shelib core library (lib/core) includes shelib builtin functions to be loaded from *cook*
-* Now we support 10 shelib builtins:
+shelib core library (lib/core) includes shelib builtin functions to be loaded from `cook`.
+Now we support 10 shelib builtins:

 | name | description |
 | --- | --- |